Irrlane History, Family Crest & Coats of Arms

 Early Notables of the Irrlane family (pre 1700)

-, executed for participating in the alleged but fabricated...
-Another 30 words (2 lines of text) are included under the topic Early Irrlane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 151 words (11 lines of text) are included under the topic Early Irrlane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Irrlane family to Ireland